eabowman/DHT22.sensor/README.md

 Here, I am assuming that you have already attached the DHT22 to a Raspberry Pi sensor.
 See this [link](https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/) for a good tutorial on setting up the sensor.
 Also, the initial setup is from this tutorial, and the 'humidity_logger.py' script is a modified version of the script created by Emmet.

+For the date and time to update each time you change power sources, you will need access to wifi or add a real time clock to the Raspberry Pi.
+[This](https://pimylifeup.com/raspberry-pi-rtc/) is a good tutorial on how to do that.

 # Install programs
 1. Ensure that the latest updates have been installed on Raspberry Pi.
  ```